adityaawate23-jpg/e-plantShopping/README.md

-# Paradise Nursery
+# e-plantShopping

-A plant shopping web app.

-Features:
-- Browse plants
-- Add to cart
-- Update cart
+Welcome to Paradise Nursery.

+This is a plant shopping application where users can browse plants and manage their shopping cart.